 - Sole Proprietorships.
 In the case of a sole proprietorship, any income from the business issued to the business owner will be subject to state income tax.

-The Pittsburgh region is a fantastic location for new businesses and startups due to the vibrant environment and availability of financial services and tax incentives.
-Pittsburgh has robust infrastructure, including an interstate highway system, inland port, international airport and close proximity to other cities such as New York and Boston.
-Combined with state professional services and incentives for business owners, it’s no wonder a growing number of businesses are choosing Pittsburgh.
+The Pittsburgh region is a fantastic location for new businesses and startups due to the nature of the area and number of financial services and tax incentives available.
+Pittsburgh has robust infrastructure, which includes an interstate highway system, inland port, airport and close proximity to other cities such as New York and Boston.
+Combined with state professional services and incentives for business owners, it is no wonder a growing number of businesses and taxpayers are choosing Pittsburgh.

 - Tax Abatements.
-Tax abatements lower real estate taxes, which aid in development of deteriorated areas, otherwise known as Keystone Opportunity Zones.
+Tax abatements lower real estate taxes, which aid in the development of deteriorated areas, otherwise known as Keystone Opportunity Zones.

 - Tax Increment Financing (TIF).
 TIFs help in real estate development by allowing property tax to incrementally increase over a defined period, which can reach no more than 20 years.

 - Tax Exempt Financing.
 This type of program allows borrowers to fund wide-ranging projects cost-effectively.
-Generally, tax exempt financing benefits borrowers by providing them with lower interest rates and longer repayment options.
+Generally, tax-exempt financing benefits borrowers by providing them with lower interest rates and longer tax payment options.

 Top Talent and Companies

 Pittsburgh is famous for its industrial spirit.
-The city founded on steel manufacturing has grown and transformed to become home to an array of exciting industries and companies, including advanced and additive manufacturing, cybersecurity, financial and business services, healthcare and life science, robotics, energy, AI, small businesses, non-profits and local businesses.
+The city founded for the purpose of steel manufacturing has grown into a hub for exciting industries, including cybersecurity, health care and life sciences, robotics, energy and AI, as well as small businesses, non-profits and local businesses.

-Aided by top talent originating from the area’s high schools, vocational schools, and colleges and universities, Pittsburgh has the fifth largest share of educated millennials among the top 40 U.S. metros.
-As a top emerging startup ecosystem, Pittsburgh is home to successful ventures like Duolingo, Argo AI, Honeycomb Credit, Marinus Analytics and many others, all working to keep the industrial and innovative spirit of Pittsburgh alive.
+Aided by top talent originating from the area’s high schools, vocational schools and colleges, Pittsburgh has the fifth largest share of educated millennials among the top 40 metros.
+As a top emerging startup ecosystem, Pittsburgh is home of the successes of startups like Duolingo, Honeycomb Credit, Marinus Analytics and many others, which all work to keep the industrial and innovative spirit of Pittsburgh alive.